JeremieV/JunkFeed/README.md

 # Stateless feed

 Open source and modern feed builder.
-Because we can do better.

 ## Todo

 - telemetry
 - popular, new and random stories